 The Mullion Cove Hotel on the Lizard offers afternoon tea all day.
 Available either in one of the decadent lounges or outside in the gardens where the views are out of this world.

-Expect to enjoy an afternoon tea featuring hand picked quality teas, and tasty treats that are wonderfully fresh.
-Spoil yourself with a Mullion Cove Champagne afternoon tea with a chilled glass of Gremillet Champagne – it’s what holiday days are made of.
+Spoil yourself with a Mullion Cove Champagne afternoon tea with a chilled glass of Gremillet Champagne – I think this is what holiday days are made of.

 13. Strawberry Fields, Launceston

 Described as their afternoon picnics because they are adorably served on miniature real oak picnic benches, the afternoon teas at Strawberry Fields in Launceston is a real treat of homemade Cornish delights.

 The menu is seasonally themed and can be enjoyed with tea, coffee or Prosecco.
 This isn’t just any old farm shop.
-There’s huge variety here, so make sure you leave some time for shopping.
-If you can, time your afternoon tea with a PYO session harvesting strawberries.
+I find that there’s huge variety here, so make sure you leave some time for shopping.

 14. Hotel Meudon, Falmouth

-With strikingly beautiful patisseries, there’s no doubt that you’ll experience afternoon tea at Hotel Meudon as one of the best you’ve ever had.
 Keep an eye out for when they offer themed teas – from festive fare to Cornish gin-centric offerings.

 What’s even more amazing is that you can enjoy afternoon tea here out in the valley gardens.
 Here, you can be forgiven for thinking you’re in a lush tropical paradise.
-You’ll definitely want to burn off some of the calories consumed by exploring the gardens!

 15. Talland Bay Hotel, Looe